Understanding Sauna Sizes: Options for Every Space

 Think About Users – How many people will use it?

 If the sauna is for solo use, a smaller unit is ideal.
 For shared use, choose a model that comfortably accommodates 2-4 people.
+For larger groups, saunas typically range up to 4-6 person sizes, so pick what fits your space and needs.
 If you frequently entertain guests, consider a larger sauna to prevent overcrowding.

 Door & Ventilation – Plan for proper airflow and easy access